saltydk/docusaurus/saltbox/docs/sandbox/apps/delugevpn.md

 See the parent [Deluge](/apps/deluge.md) role for app setup.

-- Edit the DelugeVPN settings in the delugevpn section in [saltbox `settings.yml`:](/settings.md) as shown below.
+- Edit the DelugeVPN settings in the delugevpn section in [sandbox `settings.yml`:](/sandbox/settings.md) as shown below.

    ``` { .yaml }
     delugevpn: